 Campus Security Authority.
 "Campus Security Authority" is a Clery-specific term.
-A Campus Security Authority, or "CSA," is defined as an "official of an institution who has significant responsibility for student and campus activities."
-An "official" may include persons who have the authority and the duty to take action or respond to particular issues on behalf of the institution.
-Examples of CSAs at UMSL include: Dean of Students Director of Athletics and all Athletic Coaches and Assistant Coaches Director and Assistant Director of Residential Life Residential Advisors Director, Assistant Director, and Coordinators of Student Involvement Title IX Coordinator
+A Campus Security Authority, or "CSA," is defined as an "official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings."